Snowflake-Labs/terraform-provider-snowflake/docs/resources/grant_ownership.md

 ## Granting ownership on all tasks in database/schema
 Granting ownership on all tasks requires less privileges than granting ownership on one task, because it does a little bit less and requires additional work to be done after.
 The only thing you have to take care of is to resume tasks after grant ownership transfer.
-If your tasks are managed by the Snowflake Terraform Plugin, this should be as simple as running `terraform apply` second time (assuming the currently used role is privileged enough to be able to resume the tasks).
+If all of your tasks are managed by the Snowflake Terraform Plugin, this should be as simple as running `terraform apply` second time (assuming the currently used role is privileged enough to be able to resume the tasks).
 If your tasks are not managed by the Snowflake Terraform Plugin, you should resume them yourself manually.